 It’s also the largest town in the area, so it has a ton of hotels to choose from as well as shops and restaurants.
 The only thing is most of the hotels are larger chain hotels that are rather basic. 🏨

-It’s not a particularly cute town, but most things will be incredibly accessible to you.
+It’s not a particularly cute town, but most sights in the Redwoods will be incredibly accessible to you, like the scenic drives through the Redwoods.

 I would suggest staying in Eureka if you want to be able to visit both Humboldt and the other parks.
 Or, if you’re looking for more affordable, family-friendly options, with easy access to stores and restaurants, than the larger hotels in Eureka are a solid choice.